Today we'll introduce you to Alexander, our second summer MBA intern!

 The law stage of my life was nice and I really enjoyed it, amongst other things because the cases I worked on appeared in the newspaper the next day.
 However, as I compared my own activity with the work of my clients, I always thought that their business and how they run a company was way more attractive than what I was doing.

-What makes the tech branch more interesting than being a lawyer?
+What makes tech more interesting to you than law?
 The fact that there is still so much to explore and to do.
 Moreover, the industry is just picking up speed right now.
-So, first of all I like that the tech-industry is upcoming and evolves pretty fast.
+So, first of all I like that the tech industry is upcoming and evolves pretty fast.
 The other reason is that I like to be in the driver’s seat myself.
 I like to make decisions.
 When I was working as a lawyer, I was basically advising other people to make their “final judgement.”
 When you advise a client to go right, but he goes left, it’s their choice and there is nothing you can do about it.
 Where I am now, I get to push the button by myself.
 This, on the one hand, is nice, and on the other it’s quite scary.
 If I make a wrong decision at Logward I have to bear the consequences on my own.

 Would you consider this step into business as the best decision in your career so far?
 Yes, I think so.
 I like the fact that things are moving so fast (at Logward).
 Anything is open for discussion, and if there are any better options, we will go for it.
 So much potential lies within the supply chain industry.
 There are so many opportunities where we can add value to a customer's business which we haven't even touched yet.
 That makes it really interesting, because it is only a matter of having the time and capacity before we move into these fields.

 What does a normal workday at Logward look like?
 Haha, good question.
 There is actually no such thing as a “normal workday” at Logward.
 Anyway, for me it’s probably a mix of pushing projects forward that are under my control such as designing the “My Reports” section in our software or thinking of strategic issues.
 The other half of my day basically consists of wondering about why we do the things the way we do them.
-Why do clients act in a certain way?
-Why do we ask for a specific price for our product?
+Why do supply chain professionals act in a certain way?
+How do we price for our product?
 Why is the relationship with different stakeholders as it is?
-Then I am always asking myself: Is it really the ideal way we can do it or are there other and better options?
+Then I am always asking myself: is it really the ideal way we can do it or are there other and better options?